hawkrives/junqi/doc/Objeq-Reference.md

 An array that is the result of queried data.
 While not strictly *read-only*, a Result Set that is produced by dynamic Queries will be overwritten if any of the Query's Source Set data or Parameters change.

 ## Query
 A Query consists of a set of steps.
-Each step of a Query will yield an intermediate Result Set that will become the Source Set for the next Query Step.
+Each step of a Query will yield an intermediate Working Set that will be passed to the next Query Step.
 In this way, you can expand or refine the results of your query as necessary.
 For example:

     where lastName == 'Beck' expand addresses then where country == 'Germany'